- J.D. cum laude, Harvard Law School, 1999

 - B.Com. with honors, University of Alberta, 1996

-Mimi plays a leading role in representing states in litigation against the manufacturers of opioid painkillers alleging deceptive marketing of opioids.
+Mimi plays a leading role in representing states in litigation against the manufacturers of opioids alleging deceptive marketing and distribution of opioids.

 Prior to joining Motley Rice, Mimi represented public clients in consumer protection and civil enforcement matters at a law firm in D.C.
 In litigation filed for the Mississippi Attorney General, she investigated national credit bureaus accused of violating state and federal laws by failing to maintain accurate credit files, ultimately recovering more than $7 million* in relief and other consumer benefits.